OliverACollins/muse-athena-test/README.md

 - If OpenSignals is not showing in Streams, make sure that the Lab Streaming Layer is turned on the "Integration" tab of the OpenSignals Settings panel
 - Muse Athena streams not updating: restart LabRecorder, and then they should appear.
 If they do not appear, check the OpenMuse terminals in VScode
 - If jsPsychMarkers are not coming through live in the VScode Python terminal, make sure to `cd` to the correct working directory of the GitHub repository (muse-athena-test)

+### Muse Athena disconnecting
+- Ensure full/nearly full charge.
+Whilst the Muse is on charge, it can be worth regularly checking its charging progress (e.g., every 10 minutes).
+We have experienced issues of it not charging despite looking as though it is "on charge".
+You can check the battery level of the Athena in the OpenMuse package, through the `OpenMuse stream --address <your-muse-address>` command